elliejeanclark/startup/notes.md

 * main - Main content of the page
 * section - A section of the main content
 * aside - Aside content from the main content
-* div - A block division of content
+* div - A block division of content.
+A container for HTML content.
+Puts a line break before and after the element.
 * span - An inline span of content
 * h<1-9> - Text heading.
 From h1, the highest level, down to h9, the lowest level
 * p - A paragraph of text